Ames Tavern: Inheritance dispute

+Rivalry with Gay's Tavern

+Gay's Tavern, originally located on Court Street, was established in 1749 by Benjamin Gay.
+Benjamin and Nathaniel Ames had a rivalry, with Ames once writing in the Ames Almanack that people should not believe the rumors Benjamin was spreading about his establishment.

+Visitors

+Benjamin Franklin stayed at the tavern on October 12, 1763.
+Thomas Jefferson ate breakfast there on June 18, 1784 as he toured the northern states before departing for Europe as an ambassador from the Congress of the Confederation.
+Years later, Fisher Ames would become one of his bitterest political opponents.

+Faith Huntington's funeral was held at the Samuel Dexter House on November 28, 1775 and she was buried in the tomb of Nathaniel Ames.
+Following the funeral, the mourners went to the Ames Tavern.

 Woodward Tavern

 After Nathaniel Ames died in 1764, his widow Deborah ran it for several years with the help of several of her sons.
 In 1772, she married Richard Woodward and it became known as the Woodward Tavern.
 It was an unhappy marriage, however, and the couple divorced by 1784.
 Before he did, however, the convention that adopted the Suffolk Resolves met in the tavern and began their work.

 Deborah died in 1817, at which time the tavern was torn down.

 Building

 The public house featured a "Great Room" with a large fieldstone fireplace.
 In the summer, the room was filled with asparagus, smoke tree, and green shrubs.
 On the high desk, next to the quill pens, was the tavern's account book.

 It was a roomy, two story, peaked roof old building.
 The end towards the street was the oldest part, but it had an addition of more modern construction to the front.
 The rooms were low, the windows small, and the lower floor was sunken a little below the ground.
 There was no fence between the house and the street, and the intervening space was covered with grass of that thick and stubbed growth peculiar to such localities.
 Behind it was a large barn while on both sides, and back for so or 1000 feet to the Charles River, stretched a broad field of irregular surface.